FarsetLabs/farsetlabs.github.io/about/ops_manual.md

 Their primary role is to act as PoCs within the fields delegated to them.
 They are not expected to perform every action encompassed by their fields but to be ‘person of responsibility’ for that area.

 They also have a responsibility to feed back their activities to the main Directorship, and likewise ensure that Farset Labs policies and rules are being (lovingly) enforced within their fields.
 NEMs should always endeavour to collaborate and communicate with each other for Farset Labs best interests.

+While the level of engagement of individual managers is highly variable, it is expected that managers should make best-efforts to attend both Management Meetings (~2hrs per month) and Town Hall Meetings (~2hrs per month).
+Additionally they should take time to review, understand and discuss meeting minutes, agendas, and relevant reports to/from the Directors, relevant working groups, or relevant sub-committees.
+This roughly represents a 4-6 hours per month committment.

 ## Appointment
 Appointment of NEMs is the sole responsibility of the Directors.
 A member may declare their interest to the Directors (via email to admin@farsetlabs.org.uk).